-The scale of the road safety problem in our Service area is greater than our incident data indicates, as our attendance is not requested to all road traffic incidents.
-Our incident data does not reflect the full extent of road risk which is present across our county as we usually only attend, and report, those incidents where casualties are physically and/or medically trapped.
+The scale of the road safety problem in our Service area is greater than our incident data indicates as our attendance is not requested to all road traffic incidents.
+Our incident data does not reflect the full extent of road risk which is present across our county as we usually only attend, and report, those incidents where casualties are physically and medically trapped.

-Around 6 in 10 RTCs which result in people being killed or seriously injured occur on our more rural roads mainly on roads with a 60mph speed limit.
+Around 6 in 10 RTCs which result in people being killed or seriously injured occur on our more rural roads - mainly on roads with a 60mph speed limit.
 Our emergency response capability caters for this, having a good, even, spread of coverage across our road network due to the location of our fire stations.
-We have also reintroduced LRP/TRV fire appliances into service, placing 3 of them at On-call stations which suffer from lower availability levels.
-Although they are usually used as an LRP fire appliance, attending the full range of incident types, a significant benefit of the vehicles is the ability to mobilise them as a TRV fire appliance when only a crew of 3 personnel are available (rather than the usual 4 personnel) to an RTC and perform lifesaving activity upon arrival.
+We have also reintroduced TRVs into service, placing three of them at On-call stations which suffer from lower availability levels.
+A significant benefit from this is the ability to mobilise a TRV with a crew of 3 personnel (rather than the usual 4 personnel) to an RTC and perform lifesaving activity upon arrival.

 We recognise that road safety is a significant area where we need to focus our prevention activity.
 Tackling the factors that increase the likelihood of a road traffic incident and severity of the harm caused requires an evidence-based approach.
 We recognise that we have a significant role to play working in partnerships to further reduce road risk within our communities, targeting our prevention work where it has the most effect.

-Our active partnership collaboration, at all levels within the York and North Yorkshire Road Safety Partnership, enables us to collectively contribute to achieving 'Vision Zero', aiming to reduce the number of people killed or seriously injured on our roads.
+Our active partnership collaboration, at all levels within the York and North Yorkshire Road Safety Partnership enables us to collectively contribute to achieving 'Vision Zero', aiming to reduce the number of people killed or seriously injured on our roads.

 RTC activity sadly remains constant though with an increased complexity of rescue techniques because of new vehicle technology.
 We will continue to try and prevent RTCs from happening however, we recognise that they will continue to occur, and therefore our emergency response to them needs to be as effective as possible.
-Better equipment and training help us to perform effectively to reduce the severity of the impact on RTC casualties.
+Better equipment and training helps us to perform effectively to reduce the severity of the impact on RTC casualties.